DistrictOfJoban/JCM-Docs/docs/dev/scripting/index.md

 ### But can I use Java in JavaScript?
 Under normal circumstances, no.

 *However* the JavaScript Engine that JCM/NTE uses, **Rhino**, *do* allow using classes from the standard Java library as `java.package.name`.
-Using classes from MTR is not available yet, most likely due to problems with the class loader.
+Using classes from the MTR mod is not available yet, most likely due to problems with the class loader.

 ### Script Flow